zignaly-open/zignaly-neo/README.md

 ### Themes

 If you'd like to re change the color palette, please modify corresponding values in `packages/zignaly-ui/src/theme/example.ts`.
-Feel free to use `packages/zignaly-ui/src/theme/dark.ts` (the the,e we use for the Zignaly Profit Sharing app) as reference.
+Feel free to use `packages/zignaly-ui/src/theme/dark.ts` (the theme we use for the Zignaly Profit Sharing app) as reference.

 So, to play with the colors: